316Ti vs 304 Stainless Steel: A Complete Comparison

 Leave a message

-When selecting stainless steel for demanding applications, two popular grades-316Ti and 304-often come into consideration.
-While both are austenitic stainless steels, they offer distinct differences in corrosion resistance, heat performance, and mechanical properties, making each suitable for different environments.
-In this article, we explore the key differences between 316Ti stainless steel and 304 stainless steel to help you make an informed procurement decision.
+When selecting stainless steel for demanding applications, 316Ti and 304 often come into consideration.
+Both are austenitic stainless steels, but they offer distinct differences in corrosion resistance, heat performance and mechanical properties, making each suitable for different environments.

 316Ti Stainless Steel vs 304: Chemical Composition